 Those philosophical foundations are the primary philosophy that must be appeared in English textbooks because it determines the learning goals, the learning process, and the role of teacher and students (Rahmatullah, 2013).
 The study done by Hanif (2014) has analyzed the philosophical aspects of the curriculum in 2013.
 It revealed that the curriculum 2013 is developed based on the philosophical foundation and educational philosophy.
 The results showed that perrenialism and essentialism are the focus of the study.
 Yet, another study done by Hasan (2013) found that curriculum 2013 is based on many philosophical foundations such as perennialism, essentialism, humanism, progressivism, and social reconstruction.
 A similar study has been conducted by Faris (2016) stated that progressivism becomes the dominant philosophy that correlates to curriculum 2013.
-The education system proves this that more concerns with the students as the center of the study while the teacher is a facilitator and the subjects, are implemented in one unit.
-Observing that philosophy is the guidance to prepare and develop curriculum, so the textbook must align with the philosophical foundations and the curriculum.
+The education system proves more concerned with the students as the center of the study while the teacher is a facilitator and the subjects are implemented in one unit.
+Observing that philosophy guides and develops curriculum, the textbook must align with the philosophical foundations and the curriculum.

-There is a large body of research that conducted a textbook analysis.
+Much research conducted a textbook analysis.
 Yet, it only focuses on the necessary competencies, the accuracy of the materials, or taking one of the philosophical foundations applied in textbooks.
 Only a few studies examined the correlation of philosophical foundations in English Textbooks and curriculum 2013.
 To give examples, a few of them are Hastuti (2020) and Megawati & Zuchdy (2020).
 Hastuti (2020) has examined Bahasa Inggris XI's philosophic foundation and its compatibility with curriculum 2013.
 This study is conducted in Indonesia, which uses five main chapters and three enrichment chapters.
 The results revealed six philosophic foundations found in the Bahasa Inggris textbooks: essentialism, perennials, humanism, social reconstruction, progressivism, and idealism.
 However, another study done by Megawati & Zuchdy (2020) examined the philosophical foundation of the English in Mind Students' Book and the compatibility of the philosophical foundation between the curriculum and the textbooks.
 It only used six chapters to be analyzed.
 The results found six philosophies applied in the textbook: perennialism, progressivism, essentialism, existentialism, humanism, and social reconstruction.